The dividend taste in January 2023 is not enough, Enel down in Piazza Affari after the accounts and the cut in the 2022 profit guidance-breakinglatest.news-Breaking Latest News

-Enel down in Piazza Affari after the third quarter accounts and the cut in the 2022 profit guidance.
-In the first nine months of the year, the Enel group reported revenues of 108,177 million euros, up 84.0%, ordinary EBITDA at 12,671 million euros and the Group’s net ordinary income at 2,977 million euros, down 9.5%.
+Enel announces a substantial interim dividend coming in January but the stock goes down to Piazza Affari after the accounts of the third quarter and the cut in the guidance on 2022 profits.
+In the first nine months of the year, the Enel group reported revenues of 108,177 million. euro up by 84.0%, ordinary EBITDA to euro 12,671 million and the Group’s net ordinary income to euro 2,977 million, down by 9.5%.
 According to Equita, the results are in line with expectations.

 At Piazza Affari, the stock marks -0.77% approximately in the 4.539 euro area.